-We don’t want to sound mean but we’ve all been there: friends call you because you’re at home and they want to tell you something, parents asking you to go to the post office “because you’re at home”, and so on and so forth.
+I don’t want to sound mean, but we’ve all been there: friends call you because you’re at home and they want to tell you something, parents asking you to go to the post office “because you’re at home,” and so forth.
 The sooner you set boundaries with your family and friends while you work, the better it is: they need to understand you’re working and working from home for you is the equivalent of working in the office for other people.

 Want To Remember It?
 Pin It.

 This post contains affiliate links, which means that we may receive a small commission, at no cost to you, if you make a purchase through a link.